HurleyQi/HurleyQi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Undergraduate Computer Science and Mathamatics Student at UT Austin
+subtitle: Undergraduate Computer Science and Mathematics Student at UT Austin

 profile:
   align: right